marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 **NOTE n.2:** Most of the time I even split the query's definition from the query's implementation (the `resolve` function) into two separated modules.
-I do that mostly because of testability, but it time it turns our a very good practice.
+I do that mostly because of testability, but in time it turns our a very good practice.

 ## Configuration - How to change the Endpoint name